Can You Guess What Green Skin 15 Is Known For?

 Green skin is considered a big durian that frequently comes in sizes of around 2kg.

-The colour of husk is pale green.
-And some people would argue that it’s name actually comes from how green the colour of the husk is.
+The colour of husk is dusty pale green.
+And some people would argue that it’s name actually comes from how green the colour of the rind is.
 But almost all durians have green husk… So I’m sitting on the fence on that epiphany.

-The spikes are large like bold armoured spikes on the shoulders of medieval warriors.
+The spikes of D165 are large like bold armoured spikes on the shoulders of medieval warriors.
 If weapons like the flail and morning-star used durians as parts, green skin is what they would choose.

-The wrinkly green skin hides it’s creamy thick flesh underneath sometimes with a hint of black and dark undertone.
+The aril’s green skin hides it’s creamy thick flesh underneath sometimes with a hint of black and dark undertone.
 The colour can also be that of rusty pale yellow bordering on orange.
+But the colour of fruitlets are most often a flat uniform pastel yellow.
+Those that goes close to the orange spectrum would be green skin ang bak.

 Considering how big this durian is and the thick flesh it packs, your stomach would feel quite full with just a few fruitlets.
 So don’t buy too many of them unless you are feasting with a group or have pet dogs who will gobble them up without any fuss.